Last updated: 7/21/20, 4/13/20, 5/10/17

 Flex Shafts – Foredom

 There are a bunch of them and some are designed for very specific uses like the Foredom Power Graver – for engraving only.
-I have an SR Series Foredom as well as 3 Harbor Freight flex shafts.
-Visit Foredom’s page titled: “What Foredom is right for me?”
+I have an SR Series Foredom, the Power Graver and 3 Harbor Freight flex shafts.
+Visit Foredom’s page titled: “Which Foredom is right for me?”
+Note that the SR Series is a good, all-around choice for most applications.
+The LX series, high torque, low speed is great for powering a hammer handpiece – if you use one a LOT.
+The TX series has high torque and high and low speeds.
+Good for stone carving, woodworking, etc.

-- Foredom – Foredom has three motor styles: 1.
-Hang-Up, 2.
-Bench, 3.
-Bench with Built-in Control.
-There are also three types of speed controls: 1.
-Foot operated in a plastic housing, 2.
-Foot operated in a metal housing, 3.
-Table-top dial operated in plastic housing.
+- Foredom – Foredom has three types of speed controls: 1.
+Foot-operated in a plastic housing, 2.
+Foot-operated in a metal housing, 3.
+Table-top dial operated in a plastic housing.
 There are a bunch of Handpieces to choose from too.
 Usually, for the new purchaser, buying a set can save on money and confusion.
-Here’s the link to Foredom’s new line of sets and this link is for their jeweler’s line of sets.
+Find more Foredom flex shafts at Foredom’s website and at PepeTools.com.

 - Here’s a board at Jewelry Artisans: Flexshaft; Which one to buy.